A FREEZE WARNING GOES INTO EFFECT AT 12AM ON THURSDAY MORNING FOR GREENBRIER, SUMMERS, MERCER, MONROE, AND TAZEWELL COUNTIES UNTIL 9AM THURSDAY

 A FREEZE WARNING GOES INTO EFFECT AT 1AM THURSDAY FOR WYOMING, MCDOWELL, RALEIGH, FAYETTE, AND SW POCAHONTAS COUNTIES UNTIL 10AM THURSDAY

 Thursday we’re really feeling the effects of being behind another cold front.
-Morning lows will be in the 20s while daytime highs are going to remain in the mid 40s.
+Morning lows will be in the 20s while daytime highs with the current forecast will hover near the 40s.
 A few more snow showers and even some snow squalls are possible early before we dry out into the second half of the day.
-We are cold again Thursday night into Friday and will likely see another area-wide frost or freeze.

 Saturday will be a washout so be sure to plan accordingly.
-Rain is pretty much expected by the afternoon as another slow-moving system pushes its way through the area.
-Once the rain starts, we won’t see a lot of breaks.
+Rain is pretty much expected all day as another slow-moving system pushes its way through the area.
 Temperatures will be in the 50s and lows 60s at least so it won’t be a cold rain.

 Sunday our rain chances dwindle through the morning hours but a few lingering showers might be able to hold on into the afternoon hours for most.
 We’ll remain cloudy for most of the daylight hours but by the overnight hours we should start to see some clearing.
 Highs in the 50s are expected.

 Monday we kick the heater back on with sunny skies and a light breeze out of the southwest.
 Highs will make a quick return to the 60s and more seasonable weather for most.

 Tuesday highs make a staggering jump to the 70s for most thanks to a southern high pressure and and approaching cold front!
 This will promote some healthy southerly flow to bring in warmer air, the sunny skies we’ll see as well will help temperatures get a boost too.